neomond/CRUD-elean-shop/README.md

-# This is the elean-shop project's SECOND file.

-# This is where you can find product data.
+# This is the elean-shop project's SECOND file where you can find product data.